tdt/triples/README.md

 ## Installation

 This package works with version 4.3 or higher ( if 4.3 is not available, try the development branch) of [the datatank core](https://github.com/tdt/core), and is under active development.
-If you have remarks, suggestions, issues, etc. please don't hesitate to log an issue on the github repository.
+If you have remarks, suggestions, issues, etc. please don't hesitate to log it on the github repository.

 1) Edit composer.json